quickapps/docs/en/developers/blocks-api.rst

     echo $this->region('some-region-name');

-Whatever the method is used to render the block, this process is completed using the ``render()`` method of the handler class, this method is automatically invoked when rendering a widget as described before.
+Whatever the method is used to render the block, this process is completed using the ``render()`` method of the handler class defined on each block, this method is automatically invoked when rendering a widget as described before.
 You must implement this method and render the given widget as HTML:

 .. code:: php